 The bill amends the Florida Kratom Consumer Protection Act, specifically section 500.92 of the Florida Statutes, to enhance regulations surrounding the manufacturing and sale of kratom products.
 Key provisions include a revised definition of "kratom product," which now excludes certain synthetic derivatives, and the introduction of new definitions such as "finished kratom product" and "kratom beverage."
-The bill prohibits processors from selling kratom products that do not meet specific requirements, including obtaining a permit, registering with the FDA, and submitting a certificate of analysis from an accredited laboratory for each batch.
-Additionally, it establishes strict labeling requirements and prohibits the sale of kratom products to individuals under 21 years of age.
+The bill prohibits processors from selling kratom products that do not meet specific requirements, including obtaining a permit, submitting a certificate of analysis from an accredited laboratory, and ensuring that products are not attractive to children.
+Additionally, it establishes age restrictions, mandating that kratom products cannot be sold to individuals under 21 years of age.

-The legislation also outlines penalties for violations, including misdemeanors and felonies for selling adulterated products or failing to comply with reporting requirements.
-It allows the Department of Agriculture and Consumer Services to conduct independent testing of kratom products and mandates that processors bear the costs of such testing.
-Furthermore, the bill appropriates funds for the implementation of these regulations and is set to take effect on July 1, 2025.
+The bill also outlines the responsibilities of processors, including liability for their products and the requirement to maintain records of analysis for a minimum of one year after expiration.
+It introduces penalties for violations, including misdemeanors and felonies for specific infractions, and allows the Department of Agriculture and Consumer Services to revoke product registrations under certain conditions.
+Furthermore, the bill appropriates funds for its implementation and is set to take effect on July 1, 2025.

 S 1734 c1: 500.92